 The course is divided into four units, assessed over three exam papers sat at the end of year 13 and a coursework piece, completed in year 13 and internally assessed.

-The Year 13 coursework unit enables students to develop skills in the analysis and evaluation of interpretations of history through an independently researched assignment centred on the causes of the Cold War.
+The coursework unit in Year 13 enables students to develop skills in the analysis and evaluation of interpretations of history through an independently researched assignment centred on the causes of the Cold War.
 The focus is on understanding the nature and purpose of the work of the historian.
 Students will be required to analyse, explain and evaluate the interpretations of three historians and to form their own critical view on the topic through significant wider reading.

 The History A-Level course will appeal strongly to students who have an interest in exploring the past in all its variety, complexity and strangeness.
 Students will seek to develop their analytical and evaluative skills and there will be numerous opportunities for discussion and debate.
 The subject places a premium on putting forward a well-argued case, whether verbally or in written form.
 The course is extremely well supported via an extensive range of classroom resources, a well-stocked library and online access to numerous journals.
 Teaching strategies place an emphasis on academic rigour and maintaining high levels of student participation in their own learning.